-The drawback here, of course, is that only SMB protocol access is possible.
+The only drawback with this Azure storage?
+SMB protocol access is the only option available.
 With Cloud Volumes ONTAP, users are able to configure file share access not only for SMB/ CIFS but also for NFS and iSCSI machines in Azure and on-prem.

 Log files: Log files are typically accessed by monitoring and analytics tools to get insights into the IT environment.
 Azure file shares can be used as a location to store log files, providing simultaneous access by multiple applications over SMB or using REST API calls.
 In this way, the enterprise monitoring and analytics tools can simply access this file share instead of probing multiple servers to get the logs.